EssenceSentry/awesome-web-resources/README.md

 - [DrawKit - Beautiful free illustrations](https://www.drawkit.io/) - MIT licensed SVG illustrations for you to use on your next project, in two different styles, for free!

-- [Free Illustrations [Free SVG Images](https://lukaszadam.com/illustrations) -  MIT licensed Vectors] - Free Illustrations and Icons for everyone.
+- [Free Illustrations](https://lukaszadam.com/illustrations) - Free Illustrations and Icons for everyone.
 Use them for anything you like.
 Free for commercial and personal use.

 - [Humaaans: Mix-&-Match illustration library](https://www.humaaans.com/) - Mix-&-match illustrations of people with a design library for InVIsion Studio and Sketch.